tarantool/ansible-cartridge/doc/scenario.md

 - `stateboard` - indicates that the instance is a stateboard;
 - `cartridge_bootstrap_vshard` - indicates if vshard should be bootstrapped;
 - `instance_discover_buckets_timeout` - time in seconds to wait for instance to discover buckets;
-- `cartridge_wait_buckets_discovery` - indicates if routers should wait for buckets discovery after vshard bootstrap.
+- `cartridge_wait_buckets_discovery` - indicates if routers should wait for buckets discovery after vshard bootstrap;

 ### configure_failover